 Everyone has their right to the power of money.
 Earning, spending, saving, investing… everyone deserves and has this right.
 What is even more amazing is that we are in control.
 The problem is, as a whole, we are not good at being in control of our money.
 I want to help you be better.
 Don’t be afraid to give this an honest, hard effort.
 You can thank me later.
 I like ice cream. 🙂

 Remember!
-If you want more help with your finances, on the blog right now we have a Free Four Day Course to help get you started on the right foot just for signing up for our email list.
+If you want more help with your finances, on the blog right now we have “Riches to Rags, the Ultimate Family Finance Workbook” to help get you started on the right foot just for signing up for our email list.

 **The above stated is expressed opinion only based off of personal experience.
 I am not a financial wizard that can guarantee you a fat wallet and happy bank account and should not be considered a professional… or a wizard.
 My opinions may change as I learn and grow, as should yours.
 For more information, see our Disclosure.**